deliveryhero/serverless-aws-documentation/README.md

 ```

 In the full example above you also can see the definition of the `requestModels` and `responseModels`
-in a the context of the documenatation.
+in a the context of the documentation.

 ### Deploy the documentation